Tantrums In 4 Year Olds: The Advice You Wish You Knew Sooner

 Your 4 year old may keep having tantrums every day because they are:

-While these are the most common triggers if your little one suddenly starts throwing more tantrums than normal… they may be feeling insecure about a recent change in their life such as starting nursery, moving house or the arrival of a new sibling.
+While these are the most common triggers if your little one suddenly starts throwing more frequent tantrums than normal… they may also be feeling insecure about a recent change in their life such as starting nursery, moving house or the arrival of a new sibling.

 What Do You Do When You 4 Year Old Screams At You?

-They are screaming at you to get a reaction so the most powerful weapon you have is not to overreact.
+Firstly, don’t ever scream back or verbally discipline your toddler when they’re throwing a tantrum.
+They are screaming at you to get a reaction… so the most powerful weapon you have is not to react.

 Keep your voice calm and refuse to talk about the issue until they bring down the volume and use their ‘quiet’ voice.
+Encourage them to come and sit in the calm-down corner where you can help them express their feelings in an acceptable manner with positive behavior.

 It is important that you take this time once the screaming has stopped to reinforce that they will have your attention if they speak and behave respectfully.